Creating Accessible Emails and Digital Newsletters

 Guidelines

 All digital content at the university must be accessible by law under the Title II of the Americans with Disabilities Act (ADA).
-All email and digital newsletter content created in Microsoft Outlook (MavMAIL), Beefree, Microsoft Sharepoint (The Fountain), or other sources should follow these guidelines:
+All email and digital newsletter content created in Microsoft Outlook (MavMAIL), Beefree, Microsoft SharePoint (The Fountain), or other sources should follow these guidelines:

 1. Include appropriate alternative text (alt text) on all images.